 Sensory Discrimination Disorder

 This manifests as a general inability to detect subtle differences in visual, tactile, auditory, and physical input.
 It makes it hard for the child to know how to respond and may present as a failure to respond normally to common external stimuli.
+This type of SPD tends to lead to confusion about the sources of stimuli.
+These children have challenges understanding where they are in space.
+This leads to clumsiness, as well as things like trouble noticing when they are hungry.

 What Causes Sensory Processing Disorder In Children With ASD?